 - Perinatal hypoxic-ischemic injury that destroys the converging glutaminergic neurons.

-- Fetal circulatory insufficiency that predisposes to loss of autoregulation of fetal blood supply and ischemic injury of secluded sites such as the striatum.
+- Fetal circulatory insufficiency that predisposes to a loss of autoregulation of fetal blood supply and ischemic injury of secluded sites such as the striatum.

 Deficiency in cognitive function: